Kodokushi

-Kodokushi (孤独死) or lonely death refers to a Japanese phenomenon of people dying alone and remaining undiscovered for a long period of time.
-The phenomenon was first described in the 1980s.
-Kodokushi has become an increasing problem in Japan, attributed to economic troubles and Japan's increasingly elderly population.
+Kodokushi (孤独死) or lonely death is a Japanese phenomenon of people dying alone and remaining undiscovered for a long period of time.
+First described in the 1980s, kodokushi has become an increasing problem in Japan, attributed to economic troubles and Japan's increasingly elderly population.
 It is also known as koritsushi (孤立死) – "isolation death", and dokkyoshi (独居死) – "live alone death".

 History

 Kodokushi was first documented in Japanese newspapers during the 1970s, and studies exploring the phenomenon began as early as 1973, with surveys conducted by the National Social Welfare Council and National Union of Voluntary District Welfare Commissioners.
 The first instance that became national news in Japan was in 2000 when the corpse of a 69-year-old man was discovered three years after his death; his monthly rent and utilities had been withdrawn automatically from his bank account and only after his savings were depleted was his skeleton discovered at his home.
 The body had been consumed by maggots and beetles.